Developer Guide

 - Sorting of deadlines could be considered as well

-Exit
+Exit Feature

 Proposed Implementation

-Feature allows the professor to exit the FYP Manager.
+The proposed Exit Feature allows the professor to exit the FYP Manager.

 To summarize, it implements the following operation: